yoshizoe/mp-lamp/README.md

 ## Author

 Kazuki Yoshizoe implemented MP-LAMP for binary features.
-Yuu Jinnai modified the code to implement continuous features.
+Yuu Jinnai modified the code to support dataset with continuous features.